Reduced quantum electrodynamics in curved space: Conclusions

 \section{Conclusions}

-In the first part of this work we developed a formalism to study the curved-space RQED by employing the local momentum representation.
+The primary aim of this work was to develop a formalism to study the curved-space RQED by employing the local momentum representation.
 Then we applied the model, with slight modifications, to graphene.
-In particular the optical conductivity was computed to one-loop and at leading adiabatic order revealing the appearance of an effective chemical potential for the positive Ricci scalar case.
-Importantly this effect is non-perturbative as it stems from the partial ressumation of the Ricci scalar.
-Furthermore, we demonstrated how the combined effect of the disclination defects of the graphene sheet (modeled here by curvature effects) and electron-electron interactions as described by the curved-space RQED could be responsible for the minimal DC conductivity.
-Even taking into account the limitations of the present paper with the ones in the existing literature, we have showed that the curved-space RQED as a model for describing transport properties of curved graphene layers is able to (re)produce sensible physical results.
+In particular the optical conductivity was computed to one-loop and at leading adiabatic order surprisingly revealing the appearance of an effective chemical potential for the positive Ricci scalar case.
+Importantly, this effect is non-perturbative as it stems from the partial ressumation of the Ricci scalar.
+Furthermore, we demonstrated how the combined effect of intrinsic curvature of the graphene sheet and electron-electron interactions as described by the curved-space RQED could affect the optical conductivity.
+In summary, by comparing the outcomes of the present paper with the ones in the existing literature, we have showed that the curved-space RQED as a model for describing transport properties of curved graphene layers is able to (re)produce sensible physical results.

 There are many open questions outside our scope that are nonetheless of great importance.
 Most obvious is developing curved space RQED beyond the approximations presented here.
 Within our approach it would also be interesting to study the trace anomaly and conformal invariance of the model.
 Research into possible holographic models (both for flat and curved RQED) would be most welcome for providing a tool into the non-perturbative regime.
 A two-loop analysis is also desirable specially for a more rigorous account of electron-electron interaction contributions to the optical conductivity.
 Additionally a computation of the global conductivity $\sigma(\omega)$ from the local $\sigma(\omega,x')$ by a disorder averaging treatment of $M_e^2(x')$ is expected to accurately model real samples.
-On the other hand, a non-trivial interesting generalization of our work could include torsion, since this may enable one to address other topological defects such as dislocations as well as grain boundaries~\cite{Iorio18,Ciappina20}.
+On the other hand, a non-trivial interesting generalization of our work could include torsion~\cite{Iorio18,Ciappina20}.
 We hope to access these issues in future works.